-3.A Summary of key negative impacts on sustainability factors
+3.A Summary of principal adverse impacts on sustainability factors

-CNP Assurances, LEI no. 969500QKVPV2H8UXM738, considers the main negative impacts of its investments on sustainability factors.
-This report consolidates the main negative impacts of CNP Assurances, excluding French and international subsidiaries and excluding CNP Retraite.
-This report on the main negative impacts on sustainability factors covers the period from 1 January 2023 to 31 December 2023.
+CNP Assurances, LEI no. 969500QKVPV2H8UXM738, considers the main adverse impacts of its investments on sustainability factors.
+This report consolidates the main adverse impacts of CNP Assurances, excluding French and international subsidiaries and excluding CNP Retraite.
+It covers the period from 1 January 2024 to 31 December 2024.

-The incorporation of adverse impacts into investment decisions applies to all CNP Assurances euro-denominated vehicles.
+The consideration of adverse impacts in investment decisions applies to all CNP Assurances euro-denominated vehicles.